-Flower Color: White and purple or whitish with purple; the fruit is a small round pod becoming papery as it dries.
+Flower Color: Dwarf White Milkvetch has white and purple or whitish with purple; the fruit is a small round pod becoming papery as it dries.

 Flowering Season: February to April; variety "milesianus" blooms March to June in California.

-Habitat Preferences: Low open rocky areas, gravelly or sandy soil.
+Habitat Preferences: Lower desert areas, open rocky areas, gravelly or sandy soil.

 Recorded Range: Somewhat rare in the United States where it is native to AZ, CA and NV.
 It is also native to Baja California.
 In Arizona it occurs in northern Mojave, Maricopa, Pinal and Pima Counties; in California it is found throughout most of the southern part of the state and in Nevada it occurs in the central and southern parts of the state.

 4 varieties in Astragalus didymocarpus: